About these statistics

 - 4,000 grant making trusts, funding activities in Scotland and abroad

 Charities in Scotland

 There are more charities per head of population in Scotland than any other UK nation.
-Levels of third sector activity are particularly high in rural areas, where local support services, village halls, and recreation groups are at the heart of their communities.
+Levels of voluntary sector activity are particularly high in rural areas, where local support services, village halls, and recreation groups are at the heart of their communities.

 Who uses charities?

 - More than 8 out 10 Scottish households used a charity in 2015